-Confidential Employee Who May Access Their Services How to CONTACT Lisa Yamagata-Lynch, University Ombudsperson and Director of the Office of Ombuds Services, and other employees under the supervision of the Director Students and Employees (865) 974-6273 lisayl@utk.edu ombuds.utk.edu A licensed psychologist, psychiatrist, or nurse practitioner in the Student Counseling Center Students (865) 974-2196, if calling during the hours of 8:00 a.m. - 5:00 p.m. on Mondays, Tuesdays, Wednesdays, and Fridays, or during the hours of 9:00 a.m. - 5:00 p.m. on Thursdays, except on University holidays, breaks, or closures A student who needs counseling support when the Student Counseling Center is not open may call (865) 974-HELP (4357). counselingcenter.utk.edu Student Health Center, Second floor 1800 Volunteer Blvd.
-Knoxville, TN 37996
+Confidential Employee How to CONTACT Confidential Employee Who May Access Their HOW TO CONTACT Services Lisa Yamagata-Lynch, Students and (865) 974-6273 University Ombudsperson Employees lisayl@utk.edu and Director of the Office of ombuds.utk.edu Ombuds Services, and other employees under the supervision of the Director Intake & Crisis Clinicians in Students (865) 974-4357 (HELP) the Center for Care & Resilience If calling during the hours of 8:00 a.m. - 5:00 p.m.
+Monday-Friday, except on University holidays, breaks, or closures confidentiality is limited to the Intake & Crisis Clinician in the Center for Care & Resilience A licensed psychologist, Students (865) 974-2196, if calling during the hours of 8:00 psychiatrist, or nurse Students a.m. - 5:00 p.m. on Mondays, Tuesdays, practitioner in the Student Wednesdays, and Fridays, or during the hours of Counseling Center 9:00 a.m. - 5:00 p.m. on Thursdays, except on University holidays, breaks, or closures A student who needs counseling support when the Student Counseling Center is not open may call (865)974-2196. counselingcenter.utk.edu Student Health Center, Second floor 1800 Volunteer Blvd.
+Knoxville, TN 37996 Open from 8:00 a.m. - 5:00 p.m. on Mondays, Tuesdays, Wednesdays, and Fridays, and from 9:00 a.m. - 5:00 p.m. on Thursdays, except on University holidays, breaks, or closures A licensed physician, Students (865) 974-5080 registered nurse, or nurse studenthealth.utk.edu practitioner in the Student Student Health Center Health Center 1800 Volunteer Blvd.
+Knoxville, TN 37996 Open from 8:00 a.m. - 4:30 p.m., Mondays, Tuesdays, Thursdays, and Fridays, and from 9:00 a.m. - 4:30 p.m. on Wednesdays, except on University holidays, breaks, or closures A licensed psychologist and Students and (865) 974-2161 graduate therapist working Employees psychclinic.utk.edu under licensed supervision 208 UT Conference Center Bldg in the Psychological Clinic 600 Henley Street

 1

-Open from 8:00 a.m. - 5:00 p.m. on Mondays,

-Tuesdays, Wednesdays, and Fridays, and from 9:00

-a.m. - 5:00 p.m. on Thursdays, except on University

-holidays, breaks, or closures

-A licensed physician, Students (865) 974-5080

-registered nurse, or nurse studenthealth.utk.edu

-practitioner in the Student Student Health Center

-Health Center 1800 Volunteer Blvd.

-Ticalcii centei Knoxville, TN 37996

-Kiloxville, TN 37990

-Open from 8:00 a.m. - 4:30 p.m., Mondays,

-Tuesdays, Thursdays, and Fridays, and from 9:00

-a.m. - 4:30 p.m. on Wednesdays, except on

-University holidays, breaks, or closures

-A Process de la contrata del contrata del contrata de la contrata del contrata de la contrata de la contrata del contrata de la contrata del contrata del contrata de la contrata del contrata del contrata de la contrata de la contrata de la contrata del contrata Ct. de de contra

-A licensed psychologist and Students and (865) 974-2161

-graduate therapist working Employees psychclinic.utk.edu

-under licensed supervision 208 UT Conference Center Bldg

-in the Psychological Clinic 600 Henley Street

 Knoxville, TN 37996

-Open from 8:00 a.m. - 5:00 p.m., Monday-Thursday,

-and 8:00 a.m. - 5:00 p.m. on Fridays, except on

-University holidays, breaks, or closures
+Open from 8:00 a.m. - 5:00 p.m., Monday-Thursday, and 8:00 a.m. - 5:00 p.m. on Fridays, except on University holidays, breaks, or closures

 A licensed social worker in CVM Students (865) 755-8839

 the College of Veterinary and CVM vetsocialwork@utk.edu

-Medicine Veterinary Social Employees vetsocialwork.utk.edu
+Medicine Veterinary Social Employees vetsocialwork.tennessee.edu/

-Work Clinic , , Helpline hours: Monday - Friday 10 a.m. - 5 p.m.
+Work Clinic Helpline hours: Monday - Friday 10 a.m. - 5 p.m.

 University employed Students and Applicable in cases where interpreters are relaying

 Interpreters Employees information between a Complainant and a person

-meer precers Limployees who is a confidential resource.
+who is a confidential resource.

-A University employee who Students and Varies by employee

-holds a valid license in a Employees varies by employee

-Employees

-profession for which

-Tennessee law recognizes a

-confidential relationship

-between a professional and

-a professional's client or

-patient, if the employee is

-acting within the course

-and scope of his/her

-University employment and

-Tennessee law would

-recognize the existence of a

-confidential relationship

-between the employee and

-the student in the

-particular situation
+A University employee who holds a valid license in a profession for which Tennessee law recognizes a confidential relationship between a professional and a professional's client or patient, if the employee is acting within the course and scope of his/her University employment and Tennessee law would recognize the existence of a confidential relationship between the employee and the student in the particular situation Students and Employees Varies by employee

 Kristin Martin, Director, Intercollegiate kmartin5@tennessee.edu

-Mental Health and Wellness ĺ (865) 974-9754
+Mental Health and Wellness student- (865) 974-9754

-and licensed clinicians operating under the student- athletes only
+and licensed clinicians athletes only

+operating under the

 supervision of the Director

 Dr. Chris Klenck, Head Team Intercollegiate cklenck@tennessee.edu

 Physician student- (865) 974-1147

 athletes

 NOTE: Athletic trainers and only

 other staff members in

 Sports Medicine are not

 Confidential Employees.

 They are Mandatory

 Reporters of Prohibited

 Conduct involving students.